Privacy Policy

 - Right to be informed about personal data processing activities.

-- Right of access, to receive a copy of your personal data.
+- Right of access, to obtain a copy of personal data.

-- Right to rectification, to update or supplement inaccurate/incomplete data.
+- Right to rectification, to update, supplement inaccurate/incomplete data.

 - Right to withdraw consent (without affecting the lawfulness of processing prior to withdrawal).

-- Right to erasure, restriction of processing, and objection in certain cases as provided by law.
+- Right to erasure, restriction of processing, and objection to processing in certain circumstances as provided by law.

-- Right to lodge complaints or report to the competent authority.
+- Right to lodge a complaint or report to the competent authority.

-- Right to object to personal data processing in specific circumstances.
+- Right to object to personal data processing in specific cases.

-- Right to claim compensation for damages resulting from a breach of personal data protection.
+- Right to claim compensation for damages resulting from personal data protection violations.

 How to exercise your rights: